CitizenLabDotCo/citizenlab/README.md

 5. Create a `lib` folder with an empty `tasks` folder.
 Copy the `blorgh` folder (with `engine.rb` and `version.rb`) and `blorgh.rb` from another engine and do the necessary renamings in the copied files.

 6. Create an empty `spec` folder.
+Add a stage to the `Jenkinsfile` such that CI will execute your engine's tests.
 Later, you will be able to execute your engine's tests by running:
 ```
 docker-compose run --rm web rspec ./engines/blorgh/spec
 ```